About this project and key facts

-Transparency International builds on its existing Chapters (independent locally based civil society actors) in Africa that are part of the TI Movement to deliver this project.
-Working with 11 chapters in Congo, the Democratic Republic of Congo (DRC), Ghana, Kenya, Liberia, Rwanda, Sierra Leone, South Africa, Togo, Uganda, and Zambia, the project enables CSOs in Africa to engage with relevant legal accountability mechanisms and strengthen their advocacy efforts to advance anti-corruption reform in Africa more effectively.
+Transparency International (TI) builds on its existing Chapters (independent locally based civil society actors) in Sub-Saharan Africa that are part of the TI Movement to deliver this project.
+Working with 11 Chapters and other CSOs, the project enables civil society in Sub-Saharan Africa to engage with relevant legal accountability mechanisms and strengthen their advocacy efforts to advance anti-corruption reform more effectively.

-- Research and awareness raising: through regional research monitoring the progress of anti-corruption reform, the research findings will equip the relevant institutions with the necessary evidence to initiate targeted policy and institutional reforms to address the identified shortcomings.
+- Research to monitor the progress of anti-corruption reform and implementation of legal provisions.
+The research findings will equip the relevant institutions with the necessary evidence to initiate targeted policy and institutional reforms to address the identified shortcomings.